NiCE CXone Mpower Key to 40,000 Seat CCaaS Deal with the UK Government

 The contract was officially put up for tender at the end of May, with any interested CCaaS providers having until June 23rd to apply to join the tender process.

-If NiCE was to bid for the contract, the fact that it has already secured a deal with a major UK department may well tip the scales in its favor.
+If NiCE was to bid for the contract, the fact that its tech is already being leveraged by another major UK department may well tip the scales in its favor.

 Moreover, back in May, the vendor revealed that it had signed another agreement with a European government agency.